jolo-dev/cdk-restapi-stack/README.md

 ### Too many assets/CFN

 In order to have a clean development environment, it might be good to delete `cdk.out` which has old synthesized CFN.

+### S3 already exists

+Make sure an S3 with its name within account and region does not exists yet.
+If necessary, delete that Bucket if you want to keep the name.